 EducationMaster in Clinical Social Work

 Joanna Berry is the Vice President of Family and International Ministries.
 After beginning in 1996 as a part-time therapist in Corpus Christi, Joanna was asked to assume the Director of Counseling position at STCH Ministries Family Counseling.
 Under her leadership Family Counseling grew and expanded significantly, and in 2017 she passed the baton to Darin Griffiths as this ministry’s new vice president.
-In addition to the counseling ministry, she also helped establish Christian Women’s Job Corp (CWJC) of Corpus Christi, which became Jobs for Life in 2014.
+In addition to the counseling ministry, she also helped establish Christian Women’s Job Corp (CWJC) of Corpus Christi, which we now call Faith & Work.

 Joanna holds a master’s degree in clinical social work from Our Lady of the Lake University in San Antonio, Texas.
 Prior to STCH Ministries, Joanna worked in a family business with her husband and raised three children.
 She and her husband, John, are the proud grandparents of 11 grandchildren.
 They attend and minister at First Baptist Church, Corpus Christi.

-Darrell Jackson is a native of Houston and he serves as the Director of Jobs for Life and Faith & Finances in Houston, Texas.
+Darrell Jackson is a native of Houston and he serves as the Director of Faith & Work and Faith & Finances in Houston, Texas.
 Darrell brings over 25 years of Christian ministry experience to his position, as well as a passion and proficiency in the area of leadership development.